 Fuji Films is a multi-billion dollar company that has nearly unlimited development budgets and has produced a new form of the instant film called Instax.
 Created just a few years ago on new equipment, using new techniques, they now manufacture and sell a very high quality and reliable film product.
 It produces a finished image that often seems sharper and has more vivid colors.

-Polaroid Originals instant film can seem somewhat washed out.
+Polaroid Originals instant film (Especially color) can seem somewhat washed out.
 It is also not as crisp and clear.
 Must be initially shaded from strong light, and takes a long time to fully develop.
 But there is more to it than that.
 It is often forgotten that some of these constraints have always been a part of SX-70 images.
 If you view old 1970's SX-70 images, they are very similar in result to the points I just mentioned.
 I purchased an early SX-70 in 1975.
 In preporation for this article I dug out my shoebox of old SX-70 images from that period.
 Maybe a couple of hundred images in total.
 You can see in those images many of the problems found in the currently produced products.
 Clarity is poor in comparison to todays expected results.
 Color is a bit flat.
 Some even have development streaks just like today.
 But that is part of the charm of SX-70 film.
 The film was marketed as "instantly" providing one with a snap shot in their hand.
 This had not been possible until that time.
 So Polaroid Originals deserve a break.
 The current film is very slow to develop, but they are improving and are not really that far off from what was expected back in the day.
 This is the best method of putting millions of these old Polaroid cameras back into use.
 Just don't expect Ansel Adams results or you will be disappointed.